Gassandrid/crdg.xyz/content/Components/Alien Technology/Worldspike.md

 > | **Usage** | Able to simultaneously be used as a gyroscope and anchor. |
 > | **Date Added** | November 28th, 2024 |

 The **Worldspike** is a miscellaneous-type [[content/Components/Alien Technology/index|Alien Technology]] added on November 28th, 2024.
 It is an upgraded version of the [[Spikes]] component, being able to anchor while airborne and simultaneously being a gyroscope.
+It is primarily used in the making of [[Planter#Sky Islands|Sky Islands]], but can also be used as a stronger alternative for building.

 ## Usage